starbeamjs/starbeam/packages/svelte/svelte/README.md

 Svelte adapter for Starbeam reactive reads and element-backed resources.

+## Current scope

+`fromStarbeam()` is the current tested Svelte 5 read bridge and is experimental.
+`elementResource()` is the current Svelte 5 attachment path for element-backed resources.
+Component-lifetime resource helpers and app-scoped service helpers are not exposed yet.

 ## Reactive reads

 > Experimental: `fromStarbeam()` is the current tested Svelte 5 read bridge.